-It must be said that one should only carry as much as one needs, and not give in to the temptation to bring more ‘just because you have the capacity’.
-If you carry a 20-litre hydration backpack, you are going to find some way to fill it up (or else carry around a floppy backpack that is too big anyway); instead, opt for the smallest backpack or carrying system (bottle cages, + jersey pockets for the lightweight fans) that enables you to safely carry all you need.
+One should only carry as much as one needs and not give in to the temptation to bring more ‘just because you have the capacity.’
+If you take a 20-liter hydration backpack, you are going to find some way to fill it up (or else carry around a floppy backpack that is too big anyway); instead, opt for the smallest backpack or carrying system (bottle cages, + jersey pockets for the lightweight fans) that enables you to safely carry all you need.

 Hydration / Storage

-– Hydration backpack – carry from 1 to 3 litres of water; also a convenient place for all the spares/kit and clothing you will be taking along
+– Hydration backpack – carry from 1 to 3 liters of water; also a convenient place for all the spares/kit and clothing you will be taking along

 – Multi-tool – get one with a chain breaker attachment

 – Tire levers – some tires are easy to get off the rim with bare fingers, these are for the instances when this is not the case